 Scholarly Commons Citation

 West, Robin, "Constitutional Culture or Ordinary Politics: A Reply to Reva Siegel" (2006).
 Georgetown Law Faculty Publications and Other Works.
-Paper 266.
+266.